quipper/i18n-dts/README.md

 }
 ```

-Note that when you specify `.ts` or `.js` file as a model, use `module.exports` to export an object.
+Note that when you specify `.ts` or `.js` file type as a model, use `module.exports` to export an object.

 ```ts
 module.exports = {